btschwertfeger/BiasAdjustCXX/README.rst

-BiasadjustCXX command-line tool for the application of fast and efficient bias corrections in climatic research
+BiasAdjustCXX command-line tool for the application of fast and efficient bias corrections in climatic research
 ===============================================================================================================